 The proposal shall include the following items:

-Non-collusion statementqualifications
+Non-collusion statement

-Statement of Qualifications: The Strategic Planning Consultant/Firm qualification information shall include:
+Statement of Qualifications: Consultant/Firm qualification information shall include:

 1. A brief history of the firm including organization structure, professional resumes stating qualifications of the consultant/firm to provide the services described herein.
 Include number of years in business, location of office or offices, and names of principals or employees who will complete the service and their resumes and qualifications.